Acanthinodera: Description

 The species has a particularly marked sexual dimorphism, which originally led naturalists to classify the male and female as distinct species.
 The male measures 5–6 cm, is light brown and furry.
 The female is black and measures between 8–9 cm on average, although specimens exceeding 12 cm in length have also been found.
 The male is nocturnal and can fly, but the female is diurnal and does not fly.

 The insects produce a hissing sound when disturbed that they generate by rubbing their rear legs along the edge of the wing covers.
 Although they are slow-moving and non-aggressive, they can deliver a powerful bite if provoked.
 Their legs are powerful and tipped with large claws, they are very difficult to remove from surfaces on which they can gain good purchase; this includes tree bark, clothes and skin.

-Disttribution
+Distribution

 The species is endemic to Chile, and can be found from the south of the Region of Coquimbo to the Malleco Province in the Region of Araucanía.
 It can be found from sea level to the Precordillera hills.